Devi Shetty: Career

 Shetty also founded Rabindranath Tagore International Institute of Cardiac Sciences (RTIICS) in Kolkata, and signed a memorandum of understanding with the Karnataka Government to build 5,000-bed specialty hospital near Bangalore International Airport.
 His company signed a MOU with the Government of Gujarat, to set up a 5,000-bed hospital at Ahmedabad.

-He was a part of the seven-member panel of Board of Governors which replaced the MCI and served for a period of one year before it was further reconstituted.

 Low cost health care

 Shetty aims for his hospitals to use economies of scale, to allow them to complete heart surgeries at a lower cost than in the United States.
 In 2009 The Wall Street Journal newspaper described him as "the Henry Ford of heart surgery".
 Six additional hospitals were subsequently planned on the Narayana Hrudayalaya model at several cities in India, with plans to expand to 30,000 beds with hospitals in India, Africa and other countries in Asia.
 Shetty aims to trim costs with such measures as buying cheaper scrubs and using cross ventilation instead of air conditioning.
 That has cut the price of coronary bypass surgery to 95,000 rupees ($1,583), half of what it was 20 years ago.
 In 2013 he aimed to get the price down to $800 within a decade.
 The same procedure costs $106,385 at Ohio's Cleveland Clinic.
 He has also eliminated many pre-ops testing and innovated in patient care such as "drafting and training patients' family members to administer after-surgical care".
 Surgeons in his hospitals perform 30 to 35 surgeries a day compared to one or two in a US hospital.
 His hospitals also provide substantial free care especially for poor children.
 Whereas urban India calls him "Henry Ford" for his assembly line approach to heart surgeries, rural Indians calls him "Bypasswale Baba" as attested by thousands of sources such as the Deccan Herald, the English newspaper with the largest circulation in Karnataka, Shetty's home state.
 This is because, like a saint (or Rishi in Indian mythology), anybody who comes to Devi Shetty's Ashram/hospital gets a bypass if he or she dreams of it.

 Shetty and his family have a 75 percent stake in Narayana Hrudayalaya which he plans to preserve.
 Shetty has also pioneered low-cost diagnostic services.
 He was appointed as chairman of the COVID-19 task force in Karnataka which was criticized by global health doctors as being a cardiac surgeon, he did not have the epidemiological approach to COVID-19 management.